sql-machine-learning/elasticdl/docs/designs/ps_design.md

 rpc GetReplica(SynchronizeEmbeddingRequest) returns (SynchronizeEmbeddingResponse);
 ```

-Each PS node has a thread dedicated for the replica synchronization:
+Each PS pod has a thread dedicated to the replica synchronization:

 ```
 # T is the number of seconds for synchronization frequency